Flipper-Community/flipper-community-wiki/flip-wiki/docs/tutorials/Animation_guide_meta/Meta_settings_guide.md

 If there are multiple slots, each time active sequence is triggered, a slot will be randomly chosen and its bubbles sequence will be played.<BR>
 Otherwise, if only if `Bubble slots:` is set to `1`, the suite will always play on active sequence.<BR>
 If animation is not using any bubble, value must be set to `0`.<BR>
-> [!WARNING]
+!!! warning
-> ⮚ `Bubble slots:` value **MUST** be set accordingly to the defined number of slots set below.
+    ⮚ `Bubble slots:` value **MUST** be set accordingly to the defined number of slots set below.
 Animation will fail otherwise and Flipper would most likely crash !

 Since ***Bubbles*** is a complex subject in itself, its aspects will be reviewed in detail in the [dedicated section](#-bubbles--in-depth-guide) below.<BR><BR>